 Over the next few weeks we’ll be shining a light on how relationships and debt are intertwined.

-As a debt counsellor I once put together a budget for a middle-aged single man who was entering a debt management plan (DMP).
+As a debt advisor I once put together a budget for a middle-aged single man who was entering a debt management plan (DMP).
 The man was happy he could live on the budget and the plan was all set to go ahead.

 A couple of hours later he called back and spoke to a colleague who answered a few further questions he had.